Our Schedule – Twin Cities Summit

 Thursday – July 16th

-6:30 – 9:30pm OPENING FACULTY CONCERT – Join the JazzWire Faculty for a night of fun & music.
-Location TBA!!
+6:30 – 9:30pm OPENING FACULTY CONCERT – Join the JazzWire Faculty for a night of fun & music at the one and only, Icehouse!
+Tickets coming soon.

 Friday – July 17th